E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PIM_qtb/readme.rst

 Quantum Thermal Bath (QTB)
 --------------------------

-Quantum Thermal Bath is an approximate semi-classical method [Dam]_ consisting in modifying the stochastic noise in eq. :eq:`eqLGV` in order to mimic the energy distribution of a set of quantum harmonic oscillators.
-In QTB dynamics, stochastic noise is no longer delta-correlated but is colored with the following form :
+The Quantum Thermal Bath uses a generalized Langevin equation in order to approximate nuclear quantum effects[Dam]_ .
+In QTB dynamics, the stochastic force is no longer delta-correlated but is colored according to the following formula :

 .. math:: C_{FF}(\omega)=2m \gamma  \theta(\omega,T)
        :label: eqQTB